Skip to Content

 Our Ancestry DNA ethnicity estimates go through periodic changes based on updated science and technological advances.
 The past few years, there have been updates to our results about once per year.

-The most recent major update is the September 2023 Ancestry update.
+The most recent major update is the October 2024 Ancestry DNA results update.
 As with any update from Ancestry, you might see different regions on your results, find that previous regions have slightly different names, find the percentage to be different, or see a region completely removed from your results.

 Below, find out more about exactly how and why these changes occur.
 Plus, learn what these changes mean for your family history research.